sporniket/reste-mignon/README-extension-port-cpu-and-blitter.md

 ### CPU PLCC extension

-The extension port is placed around the PLCC CPU, so that the North of the CPU (pin #1 to the north) will points toward the North of the extension port.
+The extension port is placed around the PLCC CPU, so that the North of the CPU (pin #1 to the north) will points toward the East of the extension port.

 All relevant signals are wired to the blitter, espectially `68.BGACK` and `68.BG` (connector B, pins #29 and #30).

-A configuration system (jumpers, solder blobs, etc...) allow to connect to `BLT.BG` and `BLT.BGACK` (connector A, pins #7 and #8) instead of `68.BGACK` and `68.BG`.
+A configuration system (jumpers, solder blobs, etc...) allows to connect to `BLT.BG` and `BLT.BGACK` (connector A, pins #7 and #8) in addition to `68.BGACK` and `68.BG`.

 The CPU extension also implement the pull-ups on the various relevant signals.